Palette-Pickers/paint-mixer/README.md

     ```

 Now, you should be able to access the Paint Mixer application at `http://localhost:3000` in your web browser.

-By indenting the code blocks, the numbering should now continue correctly.

 ## Usage